eliaxelang007/rhythm.js/README.md

 ### Gain

-To change the volume of a track throughout its playback, try this!
+To change the volume of a track throughout its playback, try this.
 `Gain` here adds a 20 second exponential fade in and fade out to the track.

 ```typescript